Hierarchical Causal Models: A first look at hierarchical causal models

 Finally, we consider more targeted interventions.
 Suppose the HCM contains an additional subunit variable $X_{ij}$, such as the student's previous grades.
 The past performance might naturally affect a student's seeking out tutoring ($A_{ij}$) and their test performance ($Y_{ij}$); see \Cref{fig:hcm_obs_confound}.
 With this model, we can ask about the effect of providing more tutoring to students with low grades, where the tutoring hours are drawn from a fixed conditional distribution $q_\star^{a|x}(a \g x_{ij})$; see \Cref{fig:hcm_obs_confound_intervene}.
 This is a \textit{conditional soft} intervention~\citep[Chap.
 4][]{Pearl2009-fh,Dawid2002-yq,Didelez2006-sf,Correa2020-df}.

-\parhead{Formalizing HCMs} In this paper, we study hierarchical causal models with arbitrary graphs. \citet{Pearl2009-fh}'s theory of causality involves models at two levels of descriptive detail: structural causal models and causal graphical models (or causal Bayesian networks).
+\parhead{A roadmap for formalizing hierarchical causal models.} We study hierarchical causal models with arbitrary graphs. \citet{Pearl2009-fh}'s theory of causality involves models at two levels of descriptive detail: structural causal models and causal graphical models (or causal Bayesian networks).
 We will use and build on these ideas.
 We first define hierarchical structural causal models, which describe how each variable is generated according to a deterministic causal mechanism (\Cref{sec:hscm}).
 We then derive hierarchical causal graphical models, which involve stochastic causal mechanisms (\Cref{sec:hcgm}).

-With these formalisms in place, we will turn to identification and estimation in hierarchical causal models (\Cref{sec:identification_problem}).
+With these formalisms in place, we will turn to identification and estimation in HCMs (\Cref{sec:identification_problem}).
 In the HCM identification problem, we consider infinite data from both units and subunits.
 In this setting, we will develop a systematic procedure to identify the effects of interventions.
 We will find, for example, that for each of the HCMs in \Cref{fig:hcm_motifs} and interventions in \Cref{fig:hcm_examples_interventions}, we can identify the effect of the treatment $A$ on the outcome $Y$.

-We provide detailed theoretical justification for our identification procedure in \Cref{sec:theory} and demonstrate our methods on real data in \Cref{sec:eight_schools}. \Cref{sec:discussion} concludes.
+We provide a detailed theory in \Cref{sec:theory}.
 We define our notation where it is first used, but \Cref{table:notation} also provides a central reference.